blues/app-accelerators/51-rooftop-hvac-predictive-maintenance/README.md

 Every 60 s the firmware runs one sample cycle, evaluates three independent threshold checks in parallel, and emits an alert for each one that trips.
 All three alerts converge onto the same `rtu_alert.qo` Notefile with `sync:true`, so any one failure mode paging out doesn't depend on the state of the other two.

-- **Collected.** Supply-air °F, return-air °F, compressor RMS amps, filter DP in Pa, compressor starts this hour, cumulative compressor runtime, plus a Mojo-reported mAh figure for diagnostic power.
+- **Collected.** Supply-air °F, return-air °F, compressor RMS amps, filter DP in Pa, compressor starts in the last rolling hour, cumulative compressor runtime.
 - **Transmitted.**
   - `rtu_summary.qo` — one record every `summary_interval_min` (default 60 min), template-encoded.
+Each numeric field is the average of its valid samples over the window; if a sensor produced zero valid reads that field carries the sentinel `-9999` so downstream analytics can tell "sensor failed" apart from a real near-zero reading.
   - `rtu_alert.qo` — emitted only on a threshold trip, immediate sync, with a 30-minute dedup window per alert kind.
 - **Routed.** Both Notefiles go to Notehub and from there to whatever downstream the project's routes specify.
 The two filenames are deliberately separate so you can fan them out differently.
 - **Alerts trigger on.**
   - `delta_t_low` — cooling delta-T below `delta_t_min_f` while the compressor is drawing current (refrigerant loss indicator).
-  - `short_cycling` — more than `short_cycle_starts_per_hour` compressor starts in the last rolling hour.
+  - `short_cycling` — more than `short_cycle_starts_per_hour` compressor starts inside a true rolling 60-minute window (ring buffer of recent start timestamps).
   - `filter_dp_high` — filter DP above `filter_dp_alert_pa`.

 ## 8. Validation and Testing